peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 \end{align}

-We do not need to introduce any volume emission coefficient, as by the *Kirchoff's law* under the condition of a local thermodynamic equilibrium (LTE) absorbitivy is equal to emissivity.
-This condition is satisfied in parts of the atmosphere where radiative energy budget calculations are important to NWP (troposhere and stratosphere).
+We do not need to introduce any volume emission coefficient, as by the *Kirchhoff's law* under the condition of a local thermodynamic equilibrium (LTE) absorptivity is equal to emissivity.
+This condition is satisfied in parts of the atmosphere where radiative energy budget calculations are important to NWP (troposphere and stratosphere).

 ### Radiative Transfer Equation